sakimuzzaman/Salon-Management-System-cloud-engs/README.md

 - Clone the repository inside xampp/htdocs folder
 - Go to localhost/phpmyadmin and create a database named bpmsdb
 - Export the bpmsdb.sql
-- NOw, go to your browser and type localhost/Salon-Management-System-cloud-engs
+- Now, go to your browser and type localhost/Salon-Management-System-cloud-engs